virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/stm3210e-eval/README.txt

     configuration should provide some guideline for power management in your STM32 application.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. Default configuration is Cygwin under windows using the CodeSourcery
+       toolchain:

+         CONFIG_HOST_WINDOWS=y                   : Windows
+         CONFIG_WINDOWS_CYGWIN=y                 : Cygwin
-      CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
+         CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery under Windows

-    CONFIG_PM_CUSTOMINIT and CONFIG_IDLE_CUSTOM are necessary parts of the PM configuration:
+    3. CONFIG_ARCH_CUSTOM_PMINIT and CONFIG_ARCH_IDLE_CUSTOM are necessary
+       parts of the PM configuration:

-      CONFIG_PM_CUSTOMINIT=y
+         CONFIG_ARCH_CUSTOM_PMINIT=y

+       CONFIG_ARCH_CUSTOM_PMINIT moves the PM initialization from
+       arch/arm/src/stm32/stm32_pminitialiaze.c to configs/stm3210-eval/src/stm32_pm.c.
-    CONFIG_PM_CUSTOMINIT moves the PM initialization from arch/arm/src/stm32/stm32_pminitialiaze.c to configs/stm3210-eval/src/up_pm.c.
-This allows us to support board- specific PM initialization.
+       This allows us to support board-specific PM initialization.

-      CONFIG_IDLE_CUSTOM=y
+         CONFIG_ARCH_IDLE_CUSTOM=y

        The bulk of the PM activities occur in the IDLE loop.
 The IDLE loop is special because it is what runs when there is no other task running.
        Therefore when the IDLE executes, we can be assure that nothing else is going on; this is the ideal condition for doing reduced power management.

-    The configuration CONFIG_IDLE_CUSTOM allows us to "steal" the normal STM32 IDLE loop (of arch/arm/src/stm32/stm32_idle.c) and replace this with our own custom IDLE loop (at configs/stm3210-eval/src/up_idle.c).
+       The configuration CONFIG_ARCH_IDLE_CUSTOM allows us to "steal" the normal STM32 IDLE loop (of arch/arm/src/stm32/stm32_idle.c) and replace this with our own custom IDLE loop (at configs/stm3210-eval/src/up_idle.c).

-    Here are some additional things to note in the configuration:
+    4. Here are some additional things to note in the configuration:

         CONFIG_PM_BUTTONS=y

        CONFIG_PM_BUTTONS enables button support for PM testing.
 Buttons can drive EXTI interrupts and EXTI interrrupts can be used to wakeup for certain reduced power modes (STOP mode).
 The use of the buttons here is for PM testing purposes only; buttons would normally be part the application code and CONFIG_PM_BUTTONS would not be defined.

          CONFIG_RTC_ALARM=y

        The RTC alarm is used to wake up from STOP mode and to transition to STANDBY mode.
 This used of the RTC alarm could conflict with other uses of the RTC alarm in your application.

-  RIDE
-  ----
-    This configuration builds a trivial bring-up binary.
-It is useful only because it words with the RIDE7 IDE and R-Link debugger.

-      CONFIG_STM32_RAISONANCE=y     : Raisonance RIDE7 under Windows

   usbserial:
   ---------